Tune-Up Your Stories – by Doug Stevenson

 I’m a story “Tune-Up” specialist.
 I can take your $3500 story and make it a $1,000,000.00 story.
 Storytelling is an art and a science.
 Great storytelling looks simple, but it’s not easy.
 The magic is in the details.
 It’s as much about story crafting as it is about story telling.
 The telling is easy, if the crafting is sound.

 There are three ways you can improve your storytelling.
 The first is to hire me to come into your organization and train your people.
-The second is to attend my Story Theater Retreat.
+The second is to contact me for private coaching.
 The third way is to enroll in my Next Level Storytelling Video eLearning Series.

 People come to you for your area of expertise.
 People come to me for mine.
 Do you want career advancement or professional development?
 Do you want more bookings as a speaker?
 Amazing storytelling can be the way.
 Whether you want to be a speaker, a better leader, or to build your business, one great story can get you where you want to go.